Ocraw/pw_mt_merge/README.md

 When?

-When I found this mod didn't work on mcl and I got tired of typing.
+When I found MoreTubes didn't work on mcl and I got tired of typing.
 I commented out the sound property for mesecons and merged moretubes into pipeworks, as a result this might only work on mcl.

 How?

+Download/clone this repo anywhere you like.

 CARE: init.txt only contains the code to be added to .../pipeworks/init.lua
+DO NOT modify this file, the stuff written there is meant to be read in pipeworks/init.lua.

 Copy the code of this init.txt at the end of .../pipeworks/init.lua Copy the folders 'moretubes' and 'textures' into .../pipeworks/